jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 added to the end of the reference definition and will be used to populate the title attribute when converted to HTML.

+You can use `C-c C-d` (`markdown-do`) to jump between reference labels and reference definitions.
+If more than one link uses the same reference label, a window will be shown containing clickable buttons for jumping to each link.
+Pressing `TAB` or `S-TAB` cycles between buttons in this window.

 T> Note that these interactive functions can be used to convert links T> and images from one type to another (inline, reference, or plain T> URL) by selectively adding or removing properties via the